 - i.
-When differences of opinion develop in discussion it is the duty of the Chairman to give a fair hearing to all points of view including his own, if he has one.
-It is not his duty as Chairman to suppress his own convictions nor his privilege to impose his opinions.
-Experience has shown that the safest and least controversial course is for the Chairman to call upon speakers for and against a proposal to speak alternately and himself to avoid speaking first or last. - ii.
+When differences of opinion develop in discussion it is the duty of the Chairman to give a fair hearing to all points of view including their own, if they have one.
+It is not their duty as Chairman to suppress their own convictions nor their privilege to impose their opinions.
+Experience has shown that the safest and least controversial course is for the Chairman to call upon speakers for and against a proposal to speak alternately and themselves to avoid speaking first or last. - ii.
 Some people are better at putting a case than others and the Chairman ought to allow reasonable latitude to the less eloquent.
 For this reason mechanical rules of debate limiting, for instance, the time allowed for a speech or the number of times a member may speak, are undesirable, and the Chairman should have some latitude in applying them, especially in a Council with a small membership.